SanjayTml/veeam-test/README.md

 # veeam-test (Folder Synchronization)
 This program is designed to synchronize the contents of a source folder with a destination folder periodically and logs different events.
+This program is a personal solution to the test task from the recruiting process of [Veeam](https://www.veeam.com/).

 ### Features
 - Compares the contents of a source folder with a destination folder